OneByteMemory/crasher/README.md

 # crasher
-Lag Your Voice Durring Meeting
+Lag Your Voice & screeen & camera Durring Meeting

+bash pod.sh
+#Enter Your IP

+And enjoy Lagging in your zoom class :)

+I: If Not Worked, And You are Not Lagging, Connect This Device Via LAN cable (The Attacker Device), Or DM me on instagram, @mahmoud_7_h_osman To Help You

+Bye :)